cita-cloud/consensus_raft/README.md

-# cita_ng_raft
+# cita_cloud_raft
-The raft consensus component for CITA NG.
+The raft consensus component for CITA Cloud.